 Since every residence and neighborhood is unique, it would be best to call COVE at (877) 994-COVE with the address of a property you are interested in and COVE will provide you an estimated payment schedule, at no cost or obligation.

 No. Because no portion of your monthly lease payments involve the direct payment of mortgage interest or real estate taxes, no portion of your lease payments will be deductible for income tax purposes as mortgage interest or property tax payments.
+Please consult your tax advisor for more information.

 If you (or your family) experience a significant and unforeseen life changing event, you have the right to request a termination of the purchase by giving COVE 90-days advance notice of the proposed termination date.
 If COVE consents to the termination, the Purchase Agreement and Lease Agreement will both be terminated and COVE will retain from your deposit an amount equal to 3% of the purchase price as liquidated damages.
 Any unpaid lease payments or repairs to the house will also be deducted from your deposit.
 The remaining amount of your deposit will be refunded to you, without interest.